Skip to content

 Grow Initial Benefits with Prices

 One option that would nearly close the gap entirely is growing initial benefits with prices instead of wages.
 Currently, Social Security benefits are based on average lifetime earnings with the idea that a worker’s future benefits reflect the general rise in the standard of living during their working years.
 An alternative, often called “pure” pricing indexing, would base benefit payments on inflation-adjusted wages.
 It means increases in average real wages would not result in higher real benefits, while at the same time it would help raise some revenues because it would result in higher real payroll taxes.
-Linking benefits in that way would reduce overall benefit payments and close 97 percent of the gap of 1.3 percent GDP.
+Linking benefits in that way would reduce overall benefit payments and close 85 percent of the funding gap.

 Increase the Full Retirement Age

 Another proposal is to increase the retirement age to account for longer lifespans.
 Under current law, the retirement age will gradually increase to 67 years of age by 2027.
-A proposal to further increase the full retirement age to 69 and then index it for life expectancy would help close the structural gap by 0.47 percent of GDP.
+A proposal to further increase the full retirement age to 69 and then increase it one month every two years thereafter (which mirrors the trend in life expectancy) would help close the structural gap by 0.46 percent of GDP.

 Calculate Cost of Living Adjustment Using Chained CPI